microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.LargeBufferCreatedEventArgs/CallStack.md

 # RecyclableMemoryStreamManager.LargeBufferCreatedEventArgs.CallStack property

-If the buffer was not satisfied from the pool, and GenerateCallstacks is turned on, then this will contain the callstack of the allocation request.
+If the buffer was not satisfied from the pool, and GenerateCallstacks is turned on, then. this will contain the callstack of the allocation request.

 ```csharp
 public string CallStack { get; }